Phantosmia

 A physician can determine if the problem is with the sense of smell (olfactory system) or taste (gustatory system), or if it is caused by a neurological or psychiatric disorder.
-Phantosmia usually goes away on its own, though this can sometimes be gradual and occur over several years.
+Phantosmia usually goes away on its own though this can sometimes be gradual and occur over several years.
 When caused by an illness (e.g., sinusitis), it should go away when the illness resolves.
-If the problem persists or causes significant discomfort, a doctor might recommend nasal saline drops, antidepressant or anticonvulsant medications, anesthesia to parts of the nose, or in very rare circumstances, surgical procedures to remove the olfactory nerves or bulbs.
+If the problem persists or causes significant discomfort, a doctor might recommend nasal saline drops, antidepressant or anticonvulsant medications, local anesthesia to parts of the nose, or in very rare circumstances, surgical procedures to remove the olfactory nerves or bulbs.

 Symptoms

 Other olfactory disorders such as hyposmia and anosmia have been found to be a symptom of mood disorders (depression).
 However, it is not known what olfactory disorders occur and if they are indeed a symptom of a depressive disorder.

 It has been proposed that phantosmia may be an early sign of the neurodegenerative disease Parkinson's disease.
 It may also be a sign of an intracranial hemorrhage (brain tumours or epilepsy).

 Other studies have also found that the symptoms of phantosmia have been alleviated after the patient has been treated for depression.

 Another case of a 70-year-old male reported that his first abnormal symptoms were irregular bowel movements.
 After this the patient developed irregular eye movements and had developed a sleep and behavior disorder.
 He subsequently developed phantosmia, in which what he smelled was described as "stinky and unpleasant".
 The patient did not display any of the following symptoms: loss of awareness; confusion; automatisms; convulsive seizures; auditory/visual hallucinations.